 4 Year University paired with Pilot Training to the Airlines

-The best approach to becoming an airline pilot within four to five years of graduating from high school is to enroll in a four-year university with a professional pilot training department.
-This is because completing the same pilot ground school as you would typically, earning your pilot licenses and ratings, earns you college credit.
+One of the most structured and direct paths to becoming an airline pilot within four to five years after high school is enrolling in a four-year university with a professional pilot training program.
+These programs allow you to earn your pilot licenses and ratings while simultaneously gaining college credit through FAA-approved ground and flight training.

 The timeframe for these programs is summarized as follows: